 Tannenbaum — The German word for one of the most popular Christmas trees, the fir tree.

-Tinsel — Although it’s a decorative element that is dangerous for dags, it would make a festive name for Fido!
+Tinsel — Although it’s a decorative element that is dangerous for dogs, it would make a festive name for Fido!

 Tiny Tim — Your new barking buddy is a blessing in your life, Why not name him in honor of the Dickens character who said “God bless us, everyone.” in A Christmas Carol.